-3.10 The sending of indecent images from one person to another through Digital Media Devices
+4.9 The Sending of Indecent Images from one person to another through Digital Media Devices

-The federation accepts that this is a Safeguarding concern and one that is increasing which requires a robust response.
+This Federation accepts that this is a Safeguarding concern and one that is increasing which requires a robust response.
 We will seek advice from agencies and professionals acknowledging that there are both national and local guidance that we need to adhere to in order to tackle the concerns and work in partnership with our agencies.